OfficeDev/Office-Add-in-samples/Samples/blazor-add-in/word-blazor-add-in/README.md

 The purpose of this sample is to show you how to build and interact with the Blazor, C# and JavaScript Interop options.
 If you're looking for more examples of interacting with Word and Office JS APIs, see [Script Lab](https://aka.ms/getscriptlab).

-We now added interop examples to trigger Add-in Commands from the Ribbon to interact with the Word Document.

 ### Blazor pages

 The **Pages** folder contains the Blazor pages, such as **HelloWorld.razor**.
 Each **.razor** page also contain two code-behind pages, for example, named **HelloWorld.razor.cs** and **HelloWorld.razor.js**.
 The C# file first establishes an interop connection with the JavaScript file.